 The use of screenshots is popularly used to describe processes.
 An annotation may be necessary to add more directives to the images.
 Video-based training manuals require techniques such as recording, storyboarding, scripting, and editing skills.

-The following steps should then be completed to include all the relevant information in the training manual.
+The following steps should then be completed to include all the relevant information in it.

 Add a table of contents

-A table of contents is an informative and navigation tool for the document.
-It should then be created to guide readers on the contents of the document and direct them to the specific parts they can obtain the information.
+A table of contents is an informative and navigational tool for the document.
+It should then be created to guide readers through the contents of the document and direct them to the specific parts where they can obtain the information.
 This can save time and effort for readers.
-A table of contents is critically important for long training manuals.
+A table of contents is critically important for lengthy documents.

 Write an introduction for the welcome screen

-An introduction to the training manual has to be given.
-The introduction is typically the first item on the manual and should therefore cover basic information about the company and an overview of the contents of the manual.
+An introduction has to be included.
+The introduction is typically the first item in the document and should therefore cover basic information about the company and an overview of the contents of the manual.

 Write a summary for each section

-Next; provide a brief summary for each section of the training manual.
+Next, provide a brief summary of each section.
 Outline the most relevant information from the specific section in a few sentences.

 Write FAQs

-To finalize the content to be included in the training manual, prepare FAQs with wholesome answers.
-Readers will normally have pressing questions that can be answered outside the actual content of the training manual.
+To finalize the content, prepare FAQs with wholesome answers.
+Readers will normally have pressing questions that can be answered outside of the actual content of the training manual.

 Assemble and deliver your manual

-Once the content has been developed and is ready for presentation, compile it in one comprehensive training manual.
+Once the content has been developed and is ready for presentation, compile it into one comprehensive file.
 This step involves placing content under the appropriate sections, combining different content formats, adding text, organizing content in the appropriate order, and other activities that improve the delivery and outlook of the training manual.
-The training manual can then be saved in the preferred format and shared in the appropriate channel.
+It can then be saved in the preferred format and shared on the appropriate channel.

 Track feedback